 TNA is easy to use, I think you’ll agree.
 The drop-down menus allow you to seek out (for example) just stone circles that you may be looking for, or just cursus monuments in the Antiquities menu; but if you’re just wanting to find sites in one particular county in Scotland, Wales, etc, you’ll find those places in our Locations menu.
 Nice n’ easy.

 The website intends to slowly expand, both in the number of sites, as well as with the addition of several different ‘site-types’, or categories in the Antiquities section — but the basic lay-out of the site will pretty much remains the same for the foreseeable future.
-However, in time, if we are able to get some financial resources, it is hoped that we be able to attract some people as ‘Regional Contributors’ who will be able to add site profiles from specific parts of the respective countries.
-I am hoping that, if enough Donations come in, we will be able to pay the Regional Contributors for their in-depth site profiles.
+However, in time, if we’re able to get some financial resources, it’s hoped that we’ll be able to expand our geographical field with more explorers and contributors—like some of the crew (Frank, Paul, Lisa and Nina) to the right—who can add site profiles from wider and wider areas.
+I am hoping that, if enough Donations come in, we will be able to pay the contributors for their detailed site profiles.
 But that’s one for the future.